 Develops an understanding of the operations function in a business and how it interfaces with other major functions in business.
 Students gain an appreciation of the strategic importance of operations and how a firm can gain competitive advantage through world-class performance by operations in delivering high-quality, cost-competitive products and services.
 Builds a knowledge base of the concepts, tools and techniques related to designing, managing and improving operations.
 Helps managers, regardless of functional specialization, gain an operations perspective.
 Prerequisites: calculus and statistics.

-DS 860.
-ERP—Enterprise Resource Planning (3).
-Provides an overview of Enterprise Resource Planning (ERP) and related systems like CRM.
-E-commerce systems are designed to assist an organization with the integration and management of its business processes.
+Overview of Enterprise Resource Planning (ERP) and related systems like CRM.
+E-commerce systems are designed to assist an organization with integrating and managing its business processes.
 ERP systems can be expensive and time-consuming to implement.
-Topics covered include the ERP life cycle for implementation and change management.
+Topics include the ERP life cycle for implementation and change management.
 Students get hands-on exercises with ERP software, like SAP, if available.
 Prerequisite: DS 850 or equivalent.

 DS 865.
 Supply Chain Mgmt (3).

 Introduces concepts, models and solution approaches critical to managing a supply chain.
 Focuses on understanding how supply chain design and operation impact the performance of the company and its competitive advantage.
 Topics include strategy development, profitability, demand forecasting, inventory management, facility location, warehousing, transportation, network design and information sharing.
 Prerequisite: DS 850 or instructor’s consent.